-In awarding grants under this program, the Secretary shall make 2-year grants that may be renewed for an additional 3 years if successful, that take into account the quality of the proposed activities, the goals of the project, the extent to which the proposed activities are based on proven strategies, the extent of collaboration with the State and local workforce investment systems, the extent of employer involvement, whether there are other federal funds available for such activities, and the quality of the proposed activities in meeting the needs of the youth to be served.
-The Secretary shall make sure that there is equitable distribution in awarding the grants.
-An eligible entity that is awarded a grant shall use the grant funds to carry out activities that are designed to assist youth, 14-21, in acquiring the skill, credentials, and employment experience that are necessary to succeed in the labor market.
-Activities may include training and internships for our-of-school youth, dropout prevention activities, activities designed to assist special youth populations, activities that include work experience, paid internships, and entrepreneurial training in areas where there is a migration of youth out of the area.
+An eligible entity that is awarded a grant shall use the grant funds to carry out activities that are designed to assist youth, 14-21, in acquiring the skills, credentials, and employment experience that are necessary to succeed in the labor market.
+Activities may include training internships for out-of-school youth, dropout prevention activities, activities designed to assist special youth populations, activities that include work experience, paid internships, and entrepreneurial training in areas where there is a migration of youth out of the area.
+Grantees shall provide a match of no less than 10 percent, which the Secretary may require as cash or in-kind from non-Federal resource.

-Grantees shall provide a match of no less than 10 percent that the Secretary may require as cash or in-kind non-federal resource.
 The Secretary shall reserve up to 3 percent of the funds for technical assistance and evaluation of program outcomes.